 One of my favorite snack bars is the Nutiva HempseedBar.
 It’s made with organic hemp, flax, sunflower, pumpkin seeds, and sweetened with honey.
 It’s a super tasty way to get some super healthy seeds in your diet.

-They also have a Flax & Raisin Bar, and our favorite: Flax, Hemp & Chocolate Bar.
+They also have a Flax & Raisin Bar, and a Flax, Hemp & Chocolate Bar.